iTwin/iTwinUI/.changeset/heavy-adults-sit.md

 '@itwin/itwinui-react': minor
 ---

-Added the ability pass arbitrary DOM props to `TreeNode`.
+Added the ability to pass arbitrary DOM props to `TreeNode`.